OUR STAFF

 Executive & Artistic Director

 Michael Jones is a native of Chicago and has traveled and performed for audiences worldwide.
 A favorite of cruise ship audiences for many years, Michael is known for his incredible vocals and dance style.
 Michael was a member of the internationally acclaimed Young Americans, performing with artists like Ben Vereen, Arsenio Hall, and the late Liberace.
-He was a featured dancer on the Party Machine with Nia Peeples and did warm-ups for a variety of television series.
+He was a featured dancer on the Party Machine with Nia Peeples.
 Most recently, Michael played the Tin Man in The Wiz at the Jedlicka Performing Arts Center and was nominated for a Black Theatre Alliance Award for Best Featured Actor in a Musical.

 Jarrell Cobb

 Jarrell Cobb has been working in schools and summer programs since 2009.
-He first started working as a Youth Development Specialist at Donoghue Charter School for multiple grades levels, followed by a position as Musical Theater teacher, instructing almost 600 hundred students a year, grades Pre-K to 5.
-Jarrel has worked with PTDYA teaching drama for middle-school and high school students as well as associate director for their school productions and showcases.
+He first started working as a Youth Development Specialist at Donoghue Charter School for multiple grades levels, followed by a position as Musical Theater teacher, instructing nearly 600 hundred students each year, grades Pre-K to 5.
+Jarrel has worked with PTDYA since 2018 teaching drama for middle-school and high school students as well as Associate Director for their school productions and showcases.
 Jarrell is also an inspired actor and writer who desires to one day be a founder of his own performing arts company, serving underprivileged communities.

 Davonna Edwards